Hey, I have a Wikipedia page!

 Long Bio

 Prior to joining MIT, D’Ignazio was an Assistant Professor of Data Visualization and Civic Media at Emerson College in the Journalism Department, taught for seven years in the Digital + Media graduate program at Rhode Island School of Design and did freelance software development for more than ten years.
 She holds an MS from the MIT Media Lab, an MFA from Maine College of Art, and a BA in International Relations (Summa Cum Laude, Phi Beta Kappa) from Tufts University.
-D’Ignazio speaks English, Spanish and French and has lived in Buenos Aires, Paris and Catalunya.
-She is a co-founder of the globally unknown spatial justice collective the Institute for Infinitely Small Things and an organizer with the Public Laboratory for Open Technology & Science.
+D’Ignazio speaks English, Spanish and French and has lived in Buenos Aires, Paris, Montevideo and Catalunya.
+She is a co-founder of the globally unknown spatial justice collective the Institute for Infinitely Small Things and a former organizer with the Public Laboratory for Open Technology & Science.
 D’Ignazio is a proud board member of Indigenous Women Rising, an organization working to advance Native & Indigenous People’s inherent right to equitable and culturally safe health options.

 Bio en castellano